 \subsubsection{Neuronal damage}

-Following the model (\ref{NTDE}), the neuronal damage depends on the toxic loads in the brain connectome; hence, the requirement depends on the evolutional time (the time required to converge to its stable steady-state) of toxic loads.
-We mention the parameter values directly associated with the neuronal damage in Table \ref{table:FPV}.
-This choice of the parameter values gives us the influence of toxic tau proteins on neural damage and also in the presence of toxic amyloid-beta \cite{small2008,lloret2011,cho2016,jack2018}.
-We plot the spatial average of the damage in Fig. \ref{fig:fig3}, and it validates the dependency.
+Following the model (\ref{NTDE}), the neuronal damage depends on the toxic concentrations present in the brain connectome; hence, the total brain damage depends on the evolutional time (the time required to converge to the stable steady state) of toxic loads.
+We have mentioned the parameter values directly associated with the neuronal damage in Table \ref{table:tab2}.
+These parameter values give us the influence of toxic tau proteins on neural damage and the presence of toxic amyloid-beta \cite{small2008,lloret2011,cho2016,jack2018}.
+We plot the spatial average of the damage in Fig. \ref{fig:fig4}, and it validates the dependency.
 It has been observed that the damage converges to its equilibrium point $q_{*} = 1$ for both fractional and non-fractional models, but the case of the fractional model takes a longer time than the non-fractional model.
-Overall, memory has a pronounced effect on AD propagation.
+Overall, memory has a pronounced effect on AD progression.